BeeHam/Epicodus-Band_Tracker/README.md

 With this web app, users can track their favorite bands.
 Users can add, list, update, and delete bands.
 Users can also add venues, and connect them to their bands.

+## Known Bugs

+Having trouble getting the callback to function properly.
+It won't post the name if you enter it in capitalized.
+Until it gets fixed, please only enter text in lowercase.

 ## Setup

 - Clone repository at: https://github.com/BeeHam/Epicodus-Band_Tracker.git